National Association for Children of Alcoholics (United Kingdom): COA Week

 Nacoa launched the first Children of Alcoholics Week (COA Week) in the UK in 2009.
 The week is held annually in February during the week in which Valentine's Day falls and is celebrated internationally.
-The week raises awareness of children affected by parental alcohol problems and the support available.
-Supporters of the week include Nacoa's patrons and other well-known people such as Belinda Carlisle, Sheila Hancock Sir Ben Kingsley, Prue Leith, Cherie Lunghi, Marco Pierre White, Craig Revel Horwood, Kim Woodburn and Antony Worrall Thompson.
+The campaign is intended to raise awareness of children affected by parental alcohol problems and the support available.
+Benefactors of the week include Nacoa's patrons and other people such as Belinda Carlisle, Sheila Hancock, Sir Ben Kingsley, Prue Leith, Cherie Lunghi, Marco Pierre White, Craig Revel Horwood, Kim Woodburn and Antony Worrall Thompson.

 To celebrate COA Week 2011, Nacoa released their first charity single, a cover of the Sam Cooke classic ‘A change is gonna come’ sung by Maria McAteer (daughter of Al Timothy) with piano and arrangement by Bjorn Dahlberg and strings by the Stanford Quartet.
 The music video for the single made by Sean Caveille was filmed in Bristol and featured Nacoa volunteers.